eloqdata/eloq-website/website/monographdb/whitepaper.md

 ## Expeiment III:

-Harnessing its decoupled architecture, MonographDB empowers strategic resource allocation to optimize performance across different components.
+Harnessing its decoupled architecture, MonographSQL empowers strategic resource allocation to optimize performance across different components.
 In this benchmark, we reveals the fact that scaling CPU and memory doesn't help when disk becomes the bottleneck for write-intensive workloads.
-We demonstrate the value of MonographDB's decoupled architecture which supports to focus on scaling the true bottleneck like the log service by allocating additional disks to unlocks unmatched performance.
+We demonstrate the value of MonographSQL's decoupled architecture which supports to focus on scaling the true bottleneck like the log service by allocating additional disks to unlocks unmatched performance.

 ### Hardware and Software:

-Leveraging MonographDB's decoupled architecture, we strategically distributed its components across nodes for optimal resource utilization.
+Leveraging MonographSQL's decoupled architecture, we strategically distributed its components across nodes for optimal resource utilization.
 Our baseline configuration featured a 48-core TxService node coupled with a single-disk LogService node.
 We then explored performance gains by scaling the TxService node to 64 cores and increasing LogService disk count to 3.

 | Service type | Node type      | Node count | Disk count |
 | ------------ | -------------- | ---------- | ---------- |